raguay/EmailIt/README.md

 - Launching the adding of different workflows/extensions to other programs (Alfred, LaunchBar, Keyboard Maestro, etc.)
 - Test running on a new system.
 - ScriptBar: Have a message to add items when there isn't a configuration.
+- User created handlebar helpers and macros.
+- Undo history working.
+- Allow the EmailIt server to send web pages on the users system.

 ### Change Log: